tromp/cuckoo/README.md

 Hybrid ASICs
 ------------
 Its large memory requirements make single-chip ASICs economically infeasable for Cuckoo Cycle.
-For the default billion node graph size, the bandwidth bound solver needs well over 2GB, currently requiring a multitude of 1GB DRAM chips.
+For the default billion node graph size, the bandwidth bound solver needs well over 2 GB, currently requiring a multitude of 1 GB DRAM chips.
 DRAM can be viewed as an ASIC for writing and reading words of memory in mostly sequential fashion.
-As such, it's perhaps the most cost optimized, commoditized, and ubiquitous ASIC in existence, using moderate power on the order of 1W per chip.
+As such, it's perhaps the most cost optimized, commoditized, and ubiquitous ASIC in existence, using moderate power on the order of 1 W per chip.
 Every modern smart phone includes a few GBs of DRAM that mostly sits idle as it recharges overnight.
 This presents unique opportunities for a PoW that is minimally compute intensive and maximally memory intensive.

 A hybrid ASIC solution for Cuckoo Cycle pairs a bunch of DRAM chips with a small low-power ASIC, which needs to run just efficient enough to saturate the limited DRAM bandwidth.
-In terms of solutions per Joule of energy, this might be reasonably efficient mining platform.
+In terms of solutions per Joule of energy, this might be a reasonably efficient mining platform.
 Adding such chips to devices already equipped with sufficient memory could make for a cost effective mining platform.